 Age: Dec. at 78 (1884-1962)

-Shirley Temple Black was an American film and television actress, singer, dancer and public servant, most famous as Hollywood's number one box-office star from 1935 through 1938.
-As an adult, she entered politics and became a diplomat, serving as United States Ambassador to Ghana and later to Czechoslovakia, and as Chief of Protocol of the United States.
-Temple began her film career in 1932 at the age of three.
-In 1934, she found international fame in Bright Eyes, a feature film designed specifically for her talents.
-She received a special Juvenile Academy Award in February 1935 for her outstanding contribution as a juvenile performer to motion pictures during 1934, and film hits such as ...more on Wikipedia
+Shirley Temple Black (April 23, 1928 – February 10, 2014) was an American actress, singer, dancer, businesswoman, and diplomat who was Hollywood's number one box-office draw as a child actress from 1935 to 1938.
+As an adult, she was named United States ambassador to Ghana and to Czechoslovakia, and also served as Chief of Protocol of the United States.
+Temple began her film career at the age of three in 1932.
+Two years later, she achieved international fame in Bright Eyes, a feature film designed specifically for her talents.
+She received a special Juvenile Academy Award in February 1935 for her outstanding contribution as a juvenile performer in motion pictures during 1934.
+Film hits such ...more on Wikipedia

 Age: Dec. at 86 (1928-2014)